Tag: CUT method

 A transfer pricing methodology used in the US, which determines an arm’s length royalty rate for an intangible by reference to uncontrolled transfers of comparable intangible property under comparable circumstances.

 The IRS was of the opinion, that Medtronic erred in allocating the profit earned from its devises and leads between its businesses located in the United States and its device manufacturer in Puerto Rico.
-To determine the arm’s length price for Medtronic’s intercompany licensing agreements the comparable profits method was therefor applied by the IRS, rather than the comparable uncontrolled transaction (CUT) used by Medtronic.
+To determine the arm’s length price for Medtronic’s intercompany licensing agreements the comparable profits method was therefor applied by the IRS, rather than the comparable uncontrolled transaction (CUT) method used by Medtronic.
 Medtronic brought the case to the Tax Court.
 The Tax Court applied its own valuation analysis and concluded that the Pacesetter agreement was the best CUT to calculate the arm’s length result for intangible property.
 This decision from the Tax Court was then appealed by the IRS to the Court of Appeals.
-The Court of Appeal found that the Tax Court’s factual findings were insufficient to enable the Court to conduct an evaluation of Tax Court’s determination.
-Specifically, the Tax Court failed to: address whether the circumstances of the Pacesetter settlement was comparable to the licensing ...
+The Court of Appeal found that the Tax Court’s factual findings were insufficient.
+The Tax Court failed to: address whether the circumstances of the Pacesetter settlement was comparable to the licensing agreements in this case, the degree of comparability of the contractual ...
 Continue to full case

 Amazon is an online retailer that sells products through Amazon.com and related websites.
 Amazon also sells third-party products for which it receives a commissions.
 In a series of transactions in 2005 and 2006, Amazon US transferred intangibles to Amazon Europe, a newly established European HQ placed in Luxembourg.
 A Cost Sharing Arrangement (“CSA”), whereby Amazon US and Amazon Europe agreed to share costs of further research, development, and marketing in proportion to the benefits A License Agreement, whereby Amazon US granted Amazon Europe the right to Amazon US’s Technology IP An Assignment Agreement, whereby Amazon US granted Amazon Europe the right to Amazon US’s Marketing IP and Customer Lists.
 For these transfers Amazon Europe was required to make an upfront buy-in payment and annual payments according to the cost sharing arrangement for ongoing developments of the intangibles.
 In the valuation, Amazon had considered the intangibles to have a lifetime of 6 to 20 years.
 On that basis, the buy-in payment for pre-existing ...
 Continue to full case